Probabilistic divide-and-conquer: a new exact simulation method, with integer partitions as an example

 and so on.
-The first line on display above deals with \emph{unrestricted} partitions of $n$; subsequent lines involve partitions of an integer $j$ into parts of size at most $k$.

-If only a few partitions are desired, the quantities on the right-hand side above can be computed as needed via the recursion given in Equation \eqref{k parts recurrence}.
-However, rather than computing each quantity as it appears, an $n$ by $n$ table, whose $(i,j)$ entry is $p(\leq i, j)$, can be computed and stored.
-The generation of random partitions is extremely fast once this table has been created.
-There is a variation to economize on storage\footnote{Since the largest part of a random partition is extremely unlikely to exceed $O(\sqrt{n}\log n)$ (by \cite{fristedt}), one can get away using a table of size $O(n^{3/2}\log n)$, which will only rarely need to be augmented.
+The first line on display above deals with \emph{unrestricted} partitions of $n$; subsequent lines involve partitions of an integer $j$ into parts of size at most $k$. } If only a few partitions are desired, the quantities on the right--hand side above can be computed as needed via the recursion given in Equation \eqref{k parts recurrence} and normalized to form a probability distribution.
+However, rather than computing each quantity as it appears, an $n$-by-$n$ table, whose $(i,j)$ entry is $p(\leq i, j)$, can be computed and stored.
+The generation of random partitions is extremely fast once this table has been created. \ignore{There is a variation to economize on storage\footnote{Since the largest part of a random partition is extremely unlikely to exceed $O(\sqrt{n}\log n)$ (by \cite{fristedt}), one can get away using a table of size $O(n^{3/2}\log n)$, which will only rarely need to be augmented.
 Specifically, writing $\lambda_1'$ for the largest part of a partition, with $c=\pi/\sqrt{6}$, for fixed $A>0$, with $i_0 = i_0(n,A) := \sqrt{n} \log(A \sqrt{n}/c)/c$, $\p_n(\lambda_1' \ge i_0) \to 1-\exp(-1/A)$.
 For example, take $A=1000$, so that the $i_0$ by $n$ table will need to be augmented with probability approximately $.001$.
 With $M$ words of memory available for the table, we solve $i_0(n,A) \times n = M$; for example, with $M=2^{28}$ and $A=1000$ we have $n=15000 \doteq 2^{17}$ and $i_0=1700$, and increasing $M$ to $2^{37}$ gets us up to $n=9\times 10^6 \doteq 2^{23}$, $i_0=15000$.
 Instead of actually augmenting the table, one could treat the roughly one out of every $A$ computationally difficult cases as \emph{deliberately missing data}, as in Section \ref{sect missing}. } and another variation to improve the number of lookups.\footnote{Using \eqref{k parts recurrence} directly, there is one lookup for each part of the random partition, by \cite{lehner,fristedt}, this is order of $\sqrt{n} \, \log n$ lookups.
-An easy variation simultaneously finds the multiplicity of the largest part, improving the order of lookups to order of $\sqrt{n}$. }
+An easy variation simultaneously finds the multiplicity of the largest part, improving the order of lookups to order of $\sqrt{n}$. } }